Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • Determination of electrolytes, nitrogen and serum creatinine levels:

-• Urine electrolyte levels and osmotic pressure:
+• Urinary electrolyte levels and osmotic pressure:

-4. In diabetes insipidus, urine concentration is submaximal, even under conditions of high serum osmolality.
+4. In diabetes insipidus, urine concentration is submaximal, even in conditions of high serum osmolality.
 With salt intoxication, the concentration of sodium in the urine is very high, and its fractional excretion is more than 1%;

 • Blood hormone levels;